 What is the difference between the Casual Tourist Guides and the Itineraries?

-By contrast, The Casual Tourist Guides are strictly hidden gems: underrated museums, gin-making experiences, locally-loved restaurants, interesting historical elements that people often miss, and cool underground cocktail bars.
+By contrast, the Casual Tourist Guides are strictly hidden gems: underrated museums, gin-making experiences, locally-loved restaurants, interesting historical elements that people often miss, and cool underground cocktail bars.
 Think super cool and local, to the point that we have even had many Londoners buy these guides to help them better explore the city.
 There isn’t a daily route included in our Casual Tourist Guides like you get with our itineraries.

 Do the Casual Tourist Guides include the tourist landmarks?